if1y/English-in-Swift-Language/README.md

 ### string
 a series of related things or events
 一系列；一连串

+a usually short piece of text consisting of letters, numbers, or symbols that is used in computer processes such as searching through large amounts of information
+字符串；信息串

 ### switch
 a small device, usually pushed up or down with your finger, that controls and turns on or off an electric current